 It is no longer a graphic user interface

 on MS-DOS, but a complete operation system.

 window in the boot process, the system take

 over MS-DOS 7.0 after it loaded completely.

-The windows control in Windows 95 was
+The windows control in Windows

 The system box in the upper left of each

 window is designed as an icon of the program.

 desktop was no

 Desktop now can not only store shortcuts and